 "And Moses went up (alah) unto God, and the Lord called unto him out of the mountain, saying, Thus shalt thou say to the house of Jacob, and tell the children of Israel."
-(Exodus 19:3)

-Maimonides does not bring this proof-text for Definitions 1 and 3 in order, but throws it to the end of our chapter.
+(Exodus 19:3) Maimonides does not bring this proof-text for Definitions 1 and 3 in order but, rather, places it at the end of our chapter.
 Maimonides provides Definition 3 in one sentence, without quoting a text, just after the Talmud quote, above: "The two words (alah and yarad) are also applied to intellectual processes, namely, when we reflect on something beneath ourselves we are said to go down, and when our attention is raised to a subject above us we are said to rise."
 It is only at the end of our chapter that he cites this verse as the example for Definition 3.
-What he means is that when "Moses went up to God" he went up in his mind, "raised to a subject above us."
-Next, he invokes Definition 1, physical ascension.
-He cannot avoid the physical definition, since Moses really did climb the mountain, a historical occurrence.
+He means that when "Moses went up to God" he ascended psychically.
+He was "raised to a subject above us," but it also invokes Definition 1, physical ascension.
+Maimonides cannot avoid the physical definition, since Moses really did climb the mountain, a historical occurrence.
 However, he says: